niallmachin/lonely-hearts/content/projects/the-whilst-walking-tour.md

 By being in a foreign context, the showcase became an intercultural exchange, inviting precise feedback that developed the company’s strategies to question the function of performance worldwide.

-The festival offered Workshops that explored the devising process used by the collective.
+The festival offered workshops that explored the devising process used by the collective.
 This was a way for us to share our methods of theatrical creation with young to mid-career artists across India and evolve their shared performance vocabulary.
 The exchanges with participants along the way subsequently developed the work presented in each respective city.

-Curated and facilitated by Niall Fallon, Julia Vandehof, Titas Dutta, Ainhoa Hevia Uria, Matteo Carpi, Gina Battle Oliva, Vivek Kumar
+Curated and facilitated by Niall Fallon, Titas Dutta, Ainhoa Hevia Uria, Matteo Carpi, Julia Vandehof, Gina Battle Oliva, Vivek Kumar

 The tour and subsequent workshops took place in the following: